HashWarlock/lucid-tee-agents/packages/core/README.md

 ### Core Runtime

 This package provides the core runtime logic via an extension-based API.
-Use `createApp()` to build a runtime with extensions, then pass it to adapter packages like `@lucid-agents/hono` and `@lucid-agents/tanstack`.
+Use `createAgent()` to build a runtime with extensions, then pass it to adapter packages like `@lucid-agents/hono` and `@lucid-agents/tanstack`.

 **Extension System:**